 The Cradle: What do you have to say about the UAE, Bahraini, Moroccan normalization with Israel?

 Hamdan: Well, we are against any normalization with Israel.
 We believe that it will not be helpful for those countries that normalize.
 What has happened to those who have had normalization with Israel over the past decades?
 Nothing good.
 They did not achieve any of their goals.
 I believe normalization today is worse than it was before.
-Decades ago, the main goal for normalization was to create acceptance for Israel among the people.
+Decades ago, the main goal of normalization was to create acceptance of Israel among the people.
 Now it is part of building a new alliance in the region against the will of the people and their nations.
 They have to decide if they want to be a part of this or not.

 The Cradle: What’s interesting is that in some of these countries there are political Islamist movements, including Ikhwan (Muslim Brotherhood) who support normalization and those who don’t.
 What is your position on that?